Running technique the beginner’s guide

 Of course, you have to know what it entails before you can practice or turn it into a habit.
 An excellent running posture is one with a reasonably straight spine (not too straight or too bent).
 A good posture will not only improve your running efficiency but also improve blood circulation to your muscles, organs and allow the supply of oxygen to your brain.

-A good running technique is one which a runner can quickly adapt to and not to increase the runner’s risk of injury.
+A good running technique is one that a runner can quickly adapt to and not to increase the runner’s risk of injury.
 To adopt the right running technique, you will also have to be flexible.
 The more flexible your muscles, joints, and tendons are, the lower the limit in your range of motion.
 You can’t just sleep and wake up being flexible; you have to work on it.

 One of the significant causes of knee and hamstring injuries is over-striding.
 You are over-striding when your feet are landing in front of you instead of landing directly under you.
 A proper leg motion will not only prevent injuries but also ensure the circulation of blood to your legs.

 With a proper running technique, your upper and lower body should be doing the same amount of work.
 This means your upper and lower body are working in harmony together.
-Reducing the workload on any single muscle group will make you run faster and more efficient.
+Reducing the workload on any single muscle group will make you run faster and more efficiently.

 Cadence is the number of strides taken per minute.
 The lower your cadence, the longer the time your foot spends on the ground, thus the higher the energy your legs will spend to carry your body weight.
 Maintaining the right cadence (about 85 – 90 strides per min. on each leg) is a key to a faster pace, reduction in fatigue, and fewer injuries.
 Using a metronome can help you increase your running cadence if you are struggling.